rayoub/rupee/README.md

 data/upload/       | directory used for temporary storage of uploaded pdb files

 First, the data/pdb/ directory has to be populated with files downloaded from the wwpdb FTP site.
+If using FileZilla, you should set the connection timeout to at least 1000 seconds in the File-Edit-Settings dialog.
+Click the local data/pdb directory to select the destination for the files.
+Click the remote /pub/pdb/data/structures/all/pdb directory containing the files you want to download.
+It will take a few minutes to obtain the directory listing.
+Then right-click the remote pdb/ directory and select download.
+This will also create the local pdb/ directory under the data/pdb/ directory.

-Then, the files can be parsed based on structure definitions to populate the data/scop/, data/cath/, data/ecod/ and data/chain/ directories.
+Once downloaded, the files can be parsed based on structure definitions to populate the data/scop/, data/cath/, data/ecod/ and data/chain/ directories.
 Each of these directories can be parsed and processed independently.
 Since this can take a significant amount of time, consider starting with one initially, for instance data/scop/.